-Please schedule your arrival by phone or email so that we don’t go fishing.
+Please schedule your arrival by phone or email so that we don’t take the day off when you arrive.

 Receiving